-This is the October, 2021 Glacier National Park Book Club selection; date TBD.
-Join Executive Director, Doug Mitchell, on Zoom and have a discussion with Carolyn Finney about her book, Black Faces, White Spaces.
-Registration opens soon!
+This is the October, 20 2021 Glacier National Park Book Club selection.
+Join Executive Director, Doug Mitchell, on Zoom and have a discussion with Carolyn Finney about her book, Black Faces, White Spaces. register here

 In this thought-provoking study, Carolyn Finney looks beyond the discourse of the environmental justice movement to examine how the natural environment has been understood, commodified, and represented by both white and black Americans.
 Bridging the fields of environmental history, cultural studies, critical race studies, and geography, Finney argues that the legacies of slavery, Jim Crow, and racial violence have shaped cultural understandings of the "great outdoors" and determined who should and can have access to natural spaces.

 Drawing on a variety of sources from film, literature, and popular culture, and analyzing different historical moments, including the establishment of the Wilderness Act in 1964 and the aftermath of Hurricane Katrina, Finney reveals the perceived and real ways in which nature and the environment are racialized in America.
 Looking toward the future, she also highlights the work of African Americans who are opening doors to greater participation in environmental and conservation concerns.

 Item Weight : 10.4 ounces

 Dimensions : 6.14 x 0.49 x 9.21 inches